 An LPN is a Licensed Practical Nurse (or Licensed Vocational Nurse in Texas and California).
-LPNs perform under the supervision of RNs; they can perform similar medical duties, but since an LPN works at the discretion of registered nurses and doctors, they are given fewer responsibilities, and their scope of practice is much smaller.
-This is reflected in the rigor needed to acquire the degree in each job: RNs are typically in school for two to three years, while an LPN degree can usually be acquired in around a year.
+LPNs perform under the supervision of RNs; they can perform similar medical duties, but since an LPN works at the discretion of registered nurses and doctors, they are given fewer responsibilities.
+Their scope of practice is much smaller.
+This is reflected in the rigor needed to acquire the degree in each job: RNs are typically in school for two to three years, while an LPN degree can usually be acquired around a year.

-However, just because LPNs don’t always factor in leadership roles doesn’t mean that their job isn’t extremely important.
+However, just because LPNs don’t always factor in leadership roles doesn’t mean that their job isn’t essential.
 Licensed practical nurses often deal directly with the patient’s immediate care, which means they’re most frequently the ones taking vitals, treating wounds, and administering medication.
 LPNs are charged with carrying out important tasks designated by the RNs and doctors, and as such, they gain a lot of hands-on experience that makes them well prepared for promotion into those two roles.

-LPNs perform many of the operational duties that allow a healthcare practice, home care environment, or hospital to work at maximum efficiency.
+LPNs perform many operational duties that allow a healthcare practice, home care environment, or hospital to work at maximum efficiency.
 A “practical” nurse is often the kind that will form the connective tissue between immediate treatment and a larger overall healthcare and treatment plan.
 They make an important difference in patients’ lives every day and shouldn’t be taken for granted.

 CNS stands for Clinical Nurse Specialist.
 A CNS is a highly trained and rigorously educated subdivision of nurses, and frequently they are deeply specialized in a particular area of medicine or treatment.
-CNSs are implemented as experts in a given area of practice, and the range of areas that they can specialize in is very wide: there are Clinical Nurse Specialists for locations like emergency rooms and intensive care units, for specific diseases like cancer and diabetes, for particular types of ailments like wounds or mental trauma, and many more.
+CNSs are implemented as experts in a given area of practice.
+The range of areas that they can specialize in is vast: there are Clinical Nurse Specialists for locations like emergency rooms and intensive care units, for specific diseases like cancer and diabetes, for particular types of ailments like wounds or mental trauma, and many more.
 In other words, if there’s an area of medicine that involves a specific set of skills, there’s likely a CNS that goes along with it!